PDF

 Drivers: The Rising Prevalence of Cancer Worldwide is significantly driving the Bispecific T-cell Engagers (BiTEs) market growth

 The global burden of cancer is increasing at a marked pace, driven largely by population ageing, growth, and shifting exposure to risk factors.
-According to recent estimates from the International Agency for Research on Cancer (IARC) via the World Health Organization (WHO), there were approximately 20 million new cancer cases worldwide in 2022, with nearly 9.7 million deaths.
 The numbers exclude non-melanoma skin cancers and reflect only the best available data.
-Projections indicate that by 2050, the annual new cancer cases could reach 35 million or more, representing an increase of roughly 75 % to 80 % from 2022 levels.
 In addition to sheer case volume growth, the distribution is shifting: lower- and middle-income countries are expected to see the sharpest proportional increases, due to demographic transition and rising prevalence of traditional and lifestyle-related risk factors.

 This escalation in cancer incidence presents a strong structural growth driver for therapies such as bispecific T-cell engagers (BiTEs).
 As more patients become eligible for cancer immunotherapies and as healthcare systems worldwide adapt to the rising volume and complexity of oncology cases, demand for innovative, effective treatments is set to grow significantly.